 each model period and utilize these travel times within the trip distribution and modal choice for work, shopping, and other purposes.
-The trip distribution step is sensitive to the modes available and both the trip distribution and mode choice steps are directly sensitive to the price of travel, as well as travel time, including public transit travel time.
+The trip distribution step is sensitive to the modes available, and both the trip distribution and mode choice steps are directly sensitive to the price of travel, as well as travel time, including public transit travel time.

 The future travel and traffic forecasts from the models have been compared to historical trends.
 The models were validated for the years 2001 and 2011 using 2000 and 2010 census and land use inventory data, and 2001-2002 and 2011-2012 travel survey and transportation system inventory data with respect to simulation of both transit ridership and arterial street and highway traffic by comparing model estimates to actual counts.
-The VMT estimated by the models in the base year of their validation (2011) have been compared to estimates prepared with the WisDOT traffic counts included in the Highway Performance Monitoring System (HPMS), and it has been determined that the 2011 model estimate is consistent with the 2011 inventory estimate.
-This validation is documented in Chapter IV of Technical Report No. 51.
-Also, as previously noted the FCTS-based annual growth in VMT is between 0.9 and 0.5 percent to the year 2050, which is less than the historical growth rates, but consistent with the trend of declining VMT growth rates since the 1960s.6
+As documented in Appendix A, of Commission Memorandum Report 267, the models were revalidated to the year 2017 with respect to simulation of both transit ridership and arterial street and highway traffic by comparing model estimates to actual counts The VMT estimated by the models in the base year of their validation (2017) have been compared to estimates prepared with the WisDOT traffic counts included in the Highway Performance Monitoring System (HPMS), and it has been determined that the 2017 model estimate is consistent with the 2017 inventory estimate.
+Also, as previously noted the FCTS-based annual growth in VMT is between 0.7 and 0.4 percent to the year 2050, which is less than the historical growth rates, but consistent with the trend of declining VMT growth rates since the 1960s.6